programminghistorian/jekyll/reviewer-guidelines.md

 ### Integrating with the _Programming Historian_
 - Does the lesson build upon an existing lesson and explain how?
 - Does the lesson tie into existing lessons and have appropriate links?

+## How to Comment
+We manage all our peer review comments through the commenting feature on Github.
+In order to do this, you'll need to create an account at Github if you don't already have one.
+Once you're logged in and viewing the lesson on Github you'll be able to leave your review as a comment.
+You can leave multiple comments, of course, if you're commenting on different sections of the lessons or whatever.
+However you decide to partition your review into comments is entirely up to you.